 Little Waldo Farm is not a certified organic farm, but I strive to meet the highest standards for organic growing practices.
 I do not use pesticides, herbicides, or chemical fertilizers on the farm.
 I do occasionally bring in compost, potting and gardening soils from outside sources, and do my best to be selective in their compositions.
 I also occasionally purchase transplants from other local and reputable sources.
 I participate in seed collecting from those crops that do best in our growing conditions, and support heirloom seed exchanges.

-In 2015, and again this year, I participated in seed trials with the University of Minnesota Extension under the Extension Master Gardeners program.
+In 2015, 2018 and again this past year, I participated in seed trials with the University of Minnesota Extension under the Extension Master Gardeners program.
 In 2015, I grew 6 varieties each of patty pan squash, Asian greens, and thyme, reporting back at harvest time on the productivity, disease, pest damage, and flavor preference of each group of trials.
-This year I grew 6 varieties of yellow bush beans and flowering sage.
+In 2018 I grew 6 varieties of yellow bush beans and flowering sage.
+This year I grew 6 varieties of snap peas, and golden beets.
 This is 100% a volunteer process, and myself as well as the farm are in no way endorsed by the University of Minnesota.
 These trials are a wonderful citizen science opportunity, and I encourage you to find citizen science projects that fall withing your own interests.
 Citizen science is a great way to actively participate in fundamental research, which enhances the livelihoods of us all.
-Check out the links on the home page for other great citizen science projects I participate in, and look for these delicious fruit and vegetable varieties at our local Two Harbors Farmers Market.
+Check out the links throughout our site for other great citizen science projects I love to participate in, and look for these delicious fruit and vegetable varieties at our local Two Harbors Farmers Market.

 Click on each Plant Variety